AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 * The use of audiences and attributes from custom upload (CSV file) is now available for use with Healthcare Shield or Privacy and Security Shield.

+**Code-based channel**

+While editing a code-based experience campaign, the templates available to choose are now scoped to either HTML or JSON based on the channel configuration that has been chosen beforehand.